-Beaten FA Cup finalists Chelsea need to win their remaining two league games to be sure of a top-four finish.
-Tuesday’s Premier League game against Leicester will be crucial.
+Chelsea need to win their remaining two league games to be sure of a top-four finish.
+Their upcoming league game against Leicester will be crucial.

 The Blues would also secure Champions League football if they beat Man City in the final of this season’s tournament last this month.

 Should they suffer a complete collapse, Thomas Tuchel’s team are not yet assured of Europa League football but would be highly unlucky to miss out.